Plants bring a touch of nature inside homes and grow well in room climates. This list features the Best Indoor Plants for Indian Climate!

 Botanical Name: Crassula ovata

-The Jade plant is known for its plumpy, fleshy, oval-shaped, green leaves on the woody stems that render it a miniature tree-like appearance.
+The Jade plant is one of the indoor succulent plants known for its plumpy, fleshy, oval-shaped, green leaves on the woody stems that render it a miniature tree-like appearance.
 The leaves attain a reddish hint when exposed to direct sunlight.
-Luckily, this plant is pretty low-maintenance and has a long life span.
+Luckily, this plant is pretty low maintenance indoor plants and has a long life span.

 14. ZZ Plant

 Botanical Name: Zamioculcas